OuterHavenLLC/App/README.md

 This release focuses on search—both inside and outside the platform, content creation and management, new administrative and congressional functions, revamped revenue and statistics, and quality of life improvements. (comming soon...)

 ### Platform Improvements
-* A revamped Content Purge system now efficiently and permanently purges content and their respective dependencies from the platform. (in the works...)
+* A revamped Content Purge system now efficiently and permanently purges content and their respective dependencies from the platform. (testing...)
 * Download buttons now support simultanious media downloads.
 * The Share Card has been revamped with new options to share via 1:1 Chat, Group Chat, Status Updates, with recent contacts, or by copying the embed code or public link.
 * Launched Free America Broadcasting, our radio station for V.I.P.
 Members to listen to and participate in.